tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

 - Spine switches connected to core switches.

-The following is an example of how the topology is depicted in the Contrail WebUI analytics.
+The following is an example of how the topology is depicted in the Tungsten Fabric WebUI analytics.

 .. _Figure 59: